-Menu Options Description/ Function INBX This is used to store new incoming messages or messages that you have received.
+Menu Options Description/Function INBX This is used to store new incoming messages or messages that you have received.
 The Inbox can hold up to 30 messages.
-COMP This menu option brings you to the Quick Text Messages screen.
+COMP This menu option brings you to the compose screen.
+DRFT This is used to store all saved messages or messages that are to be sent at a later time.
+The Draft folder can hold up to 10 messages.
 SENT This is used to store the messages that you have already sent.
 The Sent folder can hold up to 10 messages.
 BACK This menu option brings you back to the TMS main menu or previous menu.
+EDIT This menu option brings you to the Quick Text Messages screen.
+SAVE This menu option allows you to save your messages to the Draft folder.
 RPLY This menu option allows you to reply to a message.
 DEL This menu option allows you to delete a message.
-ADDR This menu option allows you to select an address from the list.
+ADDR This menu option allows you to key in the target address, or select one from the list.
+NEW This menu option allows you to compose a new message.
+LIST This menu option allows you to select a predefined message.
 IMPT This menu option is used to toggle on/off the "Priority" flag for an outgoing message.

-RQRP This menu option is used to toggle on/off the "Request Reply" flag for an outgoing message.
+Menu Options Description/Function RQRP This menu option is used to toggle on/off the "Request Reply" flag for an outgoing message.
 CURR This menu option is used to delete the current selected message.
 ALL This menu option is used to delete all the messages in the current message folder.